Abhinavrajhans/Git-Tutorial/README.txt

 8. 'git commit' -> registers staging changes to a commit.

 9. 'git log' -> list down all the commits of the repository . if u want to quit out of git log prompt press 'q'.

+10. 'git restore' -> it removes all files changes from the staging area to be committed . this can be useful , if wee did some dirty peicee of code and now no more want it .
+Instead of deleting every change line by line , we can restore it or you can say restore last clean version of the file.

+11. 'git restore --staged <file>' -> it removes file from changes from staging area to the working area.